-Twenty years on, in 1986, the Centre continues to help all ILEA teachers who have in their classes children whose educational progress is being hindered by their physical inability to communicate effectively either in speech or writing.
-It provides an advisory service for staff seeking information regarding communication aids, equipment, and associated teaching methods.
-It loans equipment to special schools and advises on suitable writing aids for use by the growing number of children with special educational needs being integrated into mainstream schools.
+Twenty years on, in 1986, the Centre continued to help all ILEA teachers who have in their classes children whose educational progress is being hindered by their physical inability to communicate effectively either in speech or writing.
+It provided an advisory service for staff seeking information regarding communication aids, equipment, and associated teaching methods.
+It loaned equipment to special schools and advised on suitable writing aids for use by the growing number of children with special educational needs being integrated into mainstream schools.

 Today, CENMAC continues to look forward and develop provision for children and young people wit in line with current educational thinking.

 A Voice for All - Celebrating Assistive Technology in Education

 ‘A Voice for All’ celebrates the history of CENMAC and 50+ years of assistive technology in education.
 The most important thing you can give to people with disability is a voice.